chainguard-dev/edu/content/chainguard/chainguard-registry/authenticating/index.md

   --github-ref=refs/heads/main \
   --role=registry.pull
 ```

+**Note**: The value passed to `--github-repo` should be equal to the repository name you expect to be returned in the `subject` field of the token from GitHub.
+If you need to further scope or change the subject you can find a number of useful examples in the ["Example subject claims"](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims) section of GitHub's OIDC documentation and then you may update the identity with [chainctl iam identities update](/chainguard/chainctl/chainctl-docs/chainctl_iam_identities_update/).

 This creates a Chainguard identity that can be assumed by a GitHub Actions workflow only for the specified GitHub repository, triggered on pushes to the specified branch (such as `refs/heads/main`), with permissions only to pull from the Chainguard Registry.